AnaZonia/moon_notes/Ana Did Science Today.md

 dg-publish: true
 ---
 ## 16/05/2024

+Email Jeff Cardille
+- python script and dataframe
+- proposal for research
+- AVOCADO - improvement on it?
-foreach with lab supercomputer use so that each core could use a partition of the data if it's gigs worth of data, ask for Brian's help on partitioning it
+- Reaching out to MAPBIOMAS people for collaboration.
+Here is my summary on it. foreach with lab supercomputer use so that each core could use a partition of the data if it's gigs worth of data, ask for Brian's help on partitioning it